Ekkirala Krishnamacharya: Biography

-Family

-He is married to Appamma.
-His three younger brothers are Ekkirala Vedavyasa, Ekkirala Bodhayana, and Ekkirala Bharadwaja.
-Ekkirala Vedavyasa was selected for Indian Administrative Services (IAS) and wrote several books.
-Ekkirala Bharadwaja was also a spiritual master and often called Sai Master by his disciples.

-Profession

-After his collegiate education, he was appointed as a lecturer of Telugu in a college in Guntur.
+After his collegiate education, Krishnamacharya was appointed as a lecturer of Telugu in a college in Guntur.
 He constantly had visions of a personality whenever he sits for chanting of Gayatri Mantra.
 He later found him to be Master C. V. V. whom he accepted as his spiritual Guru.

-Organizations

-He established many spiritual centers in India, and western Europe.
+Krishnamacharya established many spiritual centers in India, and western Europe.
 He also started schools, and homeopathic dispensaries in India where the poor is treated for free.
 He has also inspired his followers to serve the needy.
 He had disciples from India and other countries as well.

-He started the Theosophy related World Teacher Trust (WTT) on 18 November 1971 in Visakhapatnam.
-WTT combines ideas from Theosophical society with a strong emphasis on homeopathic medicine.
+Krishnamacharya started the Theosophy related World Teacher Trust (WTT) on 18 November 1971 in Visakhapatnam.
+WTT combines ideas from Theosophical society related to the ideas of Alice Bailey with a strong emphasis on homeopathic medicine.
+Within the group, he was known as "Master E. K." The WTT was promoted in Europe by Luc Jouret and his wife Christine Pertué, though they later fell out of contact with the organization following Krishnamacharya's death.